 Every year 2.1 million patients die due to heart ailments in India.
-We have just 1 Cardiac Specialist for every 3 lakh patients.
-Although secondary and tertiary health care providers are engaged doing ECGs and several other vital collections to analyze heart health conditions, but none of the existing solutions can identify high risk cases from such reports and respond in time.
+We have just 1 Cardiac Specialist for every 3 lakh patient.
+Although secondary and tertiary health care providers are engaged in doing ECGs and several other vital collections to analyze heart health conditions, but none of the existing solutions can identify high-risk cases from such reports and respond in time.

-To address this gap, iKure combining Big Data, AI and machine learning works on ECG signal anomaly detection & Patient risk model using stank ranking & deep learning that can assist cardiologists offer preventive care much faster in the human life cycle.
-In association with IBM data science, iKure’s integrated platform provide seamless automation and interpretation of patient’s data to enable instant feedback for high risk cases and offers high quality and cost effective continuity of cardiac care both for rural and semi-urban population.
+To address this gap, iKure combining Big Data, AI, and machine learning works on ECG signal anomaly detection & Patient risk model using stank ranking & deep learning that can assist cardiologists to offer preventive care much faster in the human life cycle.
+In association with IBM data science, iKure’s integrated platform provides seamless automation and interpretation of patient data to enable instant feedback for high-risk cases and offers high quality and cost effective continuity of cardiac care both for rural and semi-urban population.

 Timely interventions can reduce the time span between critical and stable heart health conditions.
 However, failure of such gets magnified typically in last mile populations that constitute over 16 million cardiac patients out of total 30 million people.
 It has been observed that over the year from 2000 to 2015, the age-standardized rate of mortality (per 100,000 person-years) due to coronary heart diseases increased among rural men by 40% and for female it rose to 56%, whereas decline was registered among urban residents.
 Cardiac care in rural India is limited and inaccessible due to major shortfalls like shortage of doctors, diagnostic centers, equipped facilities, coupled with lack of awareness.